stevenhggns/Buckley_Lab_SIP_project_protocols/GCMS_operation/CO2_batch_run.md

 * Replate the injection port glass liner (contains glass wool) after ~1000 injections.
 	* This helps prevent the liner from fusing to the injection port.

 ***

+# Maintenance

+## Autosampler

+* Service is need every ~2 years.
+* Do not lubricate anything besides the guide rails in the horizontal portion.
+	* Lubricating other components will likely break them.
+* You can find videos on how to perform maintenance by googling 'leap autosampler'.

+***

 # Notes on Carboxen 1010 PLOT column